Jenish0792496/Jen_Lunagariya_WEB601Assignment_MyFavouriteSportTeams/Jenish.md

 added new content of array on my content items and added pipe named contentFilter.pipe.ts update content items with some with out the type

+created pipe named contentFilter.pipe.ts and added single optional paramter to filter an array of content with returning only that has its type equal to string passed to the pipe.

+edited content-list.component.html file for displaying seperate list

+added css for the lists's Content-Card's differently from using different font so thats why anyone can find the differnce between color styling from one card with a certain type versus one with another type.

+added ability on my content-list component and input field at that very top of the page

+added the button that when  clicked it will dsiplay a message about whether a content item exists with that title or not.

+commited to git